Václav Nedomanský: Career after defection

-He played just over three seasons in the World Hockey Association with the Toronto Toros and the Birmingham Bulls, peaking with 56 goals and 98 points for Toronto in 1975–76.
-He also won the Paul Deneau Trophy for sportsmanship in 1975–76.
-He then signed as a free agent with the National Hockey League's Detroit Red Wings in 1977.
+Nedomanský played just over three seasons in the World Hockey Association with the Toronto Toros and the Birmingham Bulls, peaking with 56 goals and 98 points for Toronto while also being awarded the Paul Deneau Trophy for sportsmanship in the 1975–76 season.
+Despite wanting to be traded to Winnipeg or Quebec, Nedomanský stayed with the team when they relocated to Birmingham, Alabama.
+Early into his second season in Birmingham, a unique trade took place between the WHA and NHL.
+Looking for enforcers and salary cuts, the Bulls sent Nedomanský and Tim Sheehy to the Detroit Red Wings for Steve Durbano and Dave Hanson.
 Nedomanský played five seasons for Detroit, posting highs of 38 goals and 74 points.
-He retired after one final season with the New York Rangers and the St. Louis Blues in 1982–83.